10-Q 1 nrom_10q.htm FORM 10-Q nrom_10q.htm

 The fully-prepared crust also forms the basis for the Company’s Take-N-Bake pizza for use as an add-on component for its non-traditional franchise and licensing base.

 The Company refocused its development plans toward selling more non-traditional franchises as a result of the pandemic coming to an end and the owners of non-traditional locations becoming more willing to look at expansion options and to invest in their growth.
-With the sales efforts in the first nine months of 2023, the Company generated 54 new franchised units available for opening.
-The focus on selling more non-traditional franchise locations, including several locations with higher than average potential volumes, is proceeding and the Company has sold and still has a significant backlog of prospects to expand the franchise locations.
-In addition, on October 27, 2023 the Company entered into a Development Agreement with Majors Management, LLC for 100 franchise locations to be developed over the next three years.
+The focus on selling more non-traditional franchise locations, including several locations with higher-than-average potential volumes, is proceeding.
+The Company has sold and still has a significant pipeline of prospects to expand the number of franchise locations.
+In October 2023 the Company entered into a Development Agreement with Majors Management, LLC (“Majors”)for 100 franchise locations to be developed over the succeeding three years.
+Currently Majors has opened approximately 43 of the 100 franchised locations and developed them more rapidly than the required schedule.

 Noble Roman’s Craft Pizza & Pub